Frequently Asked Questions

 Question - Can any electric car be used with a Setec Power Station

 Answer - Unfortunately not.
 At the moment only the CHAdeMO charging system is capable of what is know as 'bi-directional charging'.
-This enable power to be taken from the car as easily as it can be charged.
+This enables power to be taken from the car as easily as it can be charged.
 Other charging systems are looking to develop theirs in order to make this possible but at the moment the Setec Power Station only works with CHAdeMo charging ports.

 Question - So what vehicles are fitted with the CHAdeMo system?